lowRISC/opentitan/hw/ip/otbn/dv/tracer/README.md

 ### Memory Read (`R`) and Write (`W`) lines

-Indicates activity on the Dmem bus.
+These indicate activity on the Dmem bus.
 The line provides the address and data written/read.
 For a read the data is always WLEN bits and the address is WLEN aligned (for an execution of LW only a 32-bit chunk of that data is required).
 For a write the write mask is examined.
 Where the mask indicates a bignum side